Vina27/Mod2_Restaurant_Project/README.md

 7. Open your browser to localhost:3000/users/new (sign-up page)

 8. Create a user name and password, then from 'All Users' page click on your name and start writing your review

+9. You may edit/update or delete your review by selecting labeled buttons

+10. You may edit/update your profile or delete it by selecting labeled buttons

 Creator